-In this blog, we’ll explain what responsibilities you take on as a co-signer, how it changes your mortgage application, and what you need to do to get approved for your own mortgage.
+Below, we break down the responsibilities you’ve taken on as a cosigner, how it changes your mortgage application, and what you need to do to get approved for your own mortgage.

 What responsibilities do I have as the co-signer on a mortgage?

-With a mortgage, the term “co-signer” usually means a “non-occupying co-borrower.”
-A “non-occupying co-borrower” is a person who is jointly applying for a mortgage, but they will not be living in the home.
-Because you’re both borrowers on the mortgage, you (the cosigner) and the primary borrower (the person living in the home) are partners in owning the home and both take on the debt.
+With a mortgage, the term “cosigner” usually means a “non-occupant co-borrower.”
+A “non-occupant co-borrower” is a person who is jointly applying for a mortgage, but they don’t plan to live in the home.
+Because you’re both borrowers on the mortgage, you (the cosigner) and the primary borrower (the person living in the home) are partners in owning the home.
+As such, both of you take on the debt.

 How does co-signing affect my credit and debt?

 Your credit score and DTI (debt-to-income ratio) are two important factors that play into what type of mortgage you can qualify for.
-The better your credit and DTI, the better loan terms you’ll receive.
-So, how does co-signing another person’s mortgage affect these?
+The better your credit and DTI, the better loan terms you’ll receive and the cheaper your monthly payments will be.

-Credit: Co-signing can change your credit in several ways.
+Credit: Cosigning can change your credit in several ways.
 Since you’ve taken on the same responsibilities as the primary borrower, the additional debt tied to your name could lower your credit score.
-Also, if the primary borrower misses a payment, your credit takes a negative hit.
-On the opposite end, if they make all their payments on time, the positive payment history will improve your credit score.
+If the primary borrower misses a payment, your credit score will probably go down.
+On the other hand, if the primary borrower makes all their payments on time, the positive payment history will improve your credit score.

 How to be a co-signer and still buy your own home.

-The more income, the better: If you can comfortably afford the existing mortgage payment, your debts, and a new mortgage, you’re likely in the clear to be approved even as a cosigner on another loan.
+If you can comfortably afford the existing mortgage payment, your debts, and a new mortgage, you’re likely to be approved even as a cosigner on another loan.
 As long as you can show proof of stable and adequate income, your lender will qualify you for your mortgage.

-Get removed from the mortgage: You can also be removed from the existing mortgage.
-How?
-The home must be sold or the mortgage must be refinanced without you on it.
-However, this assumes the co-borrower now has enough income and strong enough credit to take on the mortgage commitment themselves.
-You’ll need to speak with both the primary borrower and a loan officer to see if they qualify and a refinance makes sense.
+This does also require that the primary borrower now has enough income and strong enough credit to take on the mortgage themselves.
+You’ll need to discuss this option with both the primary borrower and a loan officer to see if the qualify, and if refinancing would be a good option.